 Lip Filler Swelling Stage or Timeline

-See our guide to lip fillers for men here
+If your male and looking for advice, see our guide to lip fillers for men

 Day 0 (lip filler treatment)

 Straight after the procedure, considerable swellings can occur.

 Most of the time, there is uneven swelling.
 Don’t be overly concerned about the unevenness in the first few days, as it is impossible to assess until the inflammation has cured or subsided after surgery.